kissen/fmajor/README.md

 ### Feather Icons

 Above applies only to the source code.
-Excluded are included icons from the [Feather](https://feathericons.com/) icon set licensed under the following terms.
+Excluded are included icons derived from the [Feather](https://feathericons.com/) icon set licensed under the following terms.

     The MIT License (MIT)